Long Term Care Insurance: What You Need to Know

 Long term care insurance is becoming more popular because of the need for elder care as baby boomers age.
 The U.S. Department of Health and Human Services reports that at least 70% of those over the age of 65 will require some form of long-term care in their lifetime.

-While the cost of long term care insurance varies by where you live and how old you are, another important factor to consider is the inflation protection you choose.
+While the cost of care insurance varies by where you live and how old you are, another important factor to consider is the inflation protection you choose.
 The gold standard is 5% compound inflation protection.
 However, many are opting for 3% or 5% simple or even 3% compound protection.
 As with any financial matters, we caution you to consult your financial advisor prior to choosing a long term care policy.

 For more information about long term care insurance, we encourage you to visit the following websites: